Welcome to our Coleman WeatherMaster 6 person tent review!

 One of the useful features of this tent is the angled windows.
 They improve airflow and provide extra ventilation without letting water in.
 That means you don’t have to scramble to close the window when the rain starts falling.

 Its a feature not a problem.
 It is to aid ventilation.
-Without a gap between the screen and the fly condensation becomes a major problem.
-Tents aren’t made for privacy.Review
+Without a gap between the screened room and the fly condensation becomes a major problem.
+Tents aren’t made for privacy.Tent review

 How protective is the wind-strong frame?